puilp0502/sqbot-js/README.md

 - `BOT_TOKEN`: Your Discord bot token (required)
 - `ADMIN_USERNAME` and `ADMIN_PASSWORD`: Credentials for accessing the API
 - `PORT`: API server port (default: 3001)
+- `CORS_HOST`: Allow CORS requests from this host.
+Should be the URL in which your frontend is served
 - `DB_PATH`: Database file location (default: /app/data/sqbot.sqlite3)

 ### Working with Containers